Nauru country brief

 Australian development assistance to Nauru

-In 2012-13 Australia will provide $31.8 million in aid to Nauru, with the AusAID bilateral country program accounting for about $23.7 million of this.
-The rest is made up of the annual payments under the Nauru Settlement Treaty, as well as work through regional programs and other government departments, primarily the Australian Federal Police (AFP).
+In 2013-14 Australia will provide $29.9 million in aid to Nauru, with the Australian Aid bilateral country program accounting for about $20.7 million of this.
+The rest is made up of the annual payments under the Nauru Settlement Treaty, as well as work through regional programs and other government departments, primarily the Australian Federal Police (AFP) and the Australian Sports Commission.
 Australia's aid to Nauru supports the Nauru Government's own development strategy (the National Sustainable Development Strategy – NSDS).
 Australia provides more aid to Nauru than any other donor, supporting most areas of government and public services.
-AusAID provides skilled people to operate in key leadership and management roles in government agencies such as the Departments of Finance, Education and Health as well as in State Owned Enterprises such as the Nauru Utilities Authority, and Nauru's Fisheries Agency.
-The AFP fills key policing roles, including the Police Commissioner and some senior policing advisers.
+The Australian Government provides skilled people to operate in key leadership and management roles in government agencies such as the Departments of Finance, Education and Health as well as in State Owned Enterprises such as the Nauru Utilities Corporation, and Nauru's Fisheries Agency.
+The AFP provides some senior policing advisers.